helloyifan/yfjd01.github.io/Cloud/AWS/S3/S3_LifeCycleManagement_Glacier.md

 # Life Cycle Management

 ## Create LifeCycles RUle
-* First setup a lifecycle rule to move around different lifecycle tiers and eventually archieve it in glacier
+* First setup a lifecycle rule to move around different lifecycle tiers and eventually archive it in glacier

 ## Configure Transition
 Configure when you move from bucket to IA(infrequent access bucket)